Heart disease, stroke, and a lack of infrared light

 Infrared light has been shown to maximize a property of water called the âexclusion zoneâ near the 800-1500nm frequency range.
 [1]

-This property of water creates a zone in places where water touches your cells and blood vessels.
-This zone âexcludesâ anything larger than the size of a hydrogen atom, including plaque.
+This property of water creates a barrier in places where water touches your cells and blood vessels (hydrophilic, or water-loving surfaces).
+This zone, when strong enough, âexcludesâ anything larger than the size of a hydrogen atom, including plaque.

 There are countless studies showing that sauna use [2] and hot baths or showers [3] drastically reduce heart disease and stroke risk.